The Three Stooges: Ted Healy and His Stooges (1922–1934)

 Healy and the Stooges also appeared together in Myrt and Marge for Universal Pictures.

 In 1934, the team's contract expired with MGM, and the Stooges' professional association with Healy came to an end.
 According to Moe Howard's autobiography, the split was precipitated by Healy's alcoholism and abrasiveness.
 Their final film with Healy was MGM's Hollywood Party (1934).
-Both Healy and the Stooges went on to separate successes, with Healy dying under mysterious circumstances in 1937.
+Healy and the Stooges went on to separate successes, with Healy dying under mysterious circumstances in 1937.

 Columbia years (1934–1958)

 Moe, Larry, and Curly (1934–1946)

-In 1934, the trio—now officially named "The Three Stooges"—contracted to Columbia Pictures for a series of two-reel comedy short subjects.
+In 1934, the trio—now officially named "The Three Stooges"—contracted with Columbia Pictures for a series of two-reel comedy short subjects.
 Moe wrote in his autobiography that they each received $600 per week (equal to $ today) on a one-year contract with a renewable option; in the Ted Okuda–Edward Watz book The Columbia Comedy Shorts, the Stooges are said to have received $1,000 among them for their first Columbia effort, Woman Haters (1934), and then signed a term contract for $7,500 per film (equal to $ today), to be divided among the trio.

 Within their first year at Columbia, theater bookings for the Stooges films took off.
 Columbia Pictures president Harry Cohn was able to use the Stooges as leverage, as the demand for their films was so great that he eventually refused to supply exhibitors with the trio's shorts unless they also agreed to book some of the studio's mediocre B movies.
 Cohn also saw to it that the Stooges remained unaware of their popularity.
-During their 23 years at Columbia, the Stooges were never completely aware of their amazing drawing power.
+During their 23 years at Columbia, the Stooges were never completely aware of their drawing power.
 Their contracts with the studio included an open option that had to be renewed yearly, and Cohn would tell them that the short subjects were in decline, which was not a complete fabrication (Cohn's yearly mantra was "the market for comedy shorts is dying out, fellas").

 The Stooges thought that their days were numbered and would sweat it out each year, with Cohn renewing their contract at the last moment.
 This deception kept the insecure Stooges unaware of their true value, resulting in them having second thoughts about asking for a better contract without a yearly option.
-Cohn's scare tactics worked for all 23 years that the Stooges were at Columbia; the team never once asked for a salary increase—nor were they ever given one.
+Cohn's scare tactics worked for all 23 years that the Stooges were at Columbia; the team never once asked for or received a salary increase.

-It was not until after they stopped making the shorts in December 1957 that Moe learned of Cohn's tactics, what a valuable commodity the Stooges had been for the studio, and how many millions more the act could have earned.
-Columbia offered theater owners an entire program of two-reel comedies (15–25 titles annually) featuring such stars as Buster Keaton, Andy Clyde, Charley Chase and Hugh Herbert, but the Stooge shorts were the most popular of all.
+After they stopped making the shorts in December 1957, Moe learned of Cohn's tactics, what a valuable commodity the Stooges had been for the studio, and how many millions more the act could have earned.
+Columbia offered theater owners an entire program of two-reel comedies (15–25 titles annually) featuring such stars as Buster Keaton, Andy Clyde, Charley Chase, and Hugh Herbert, but the Stooge shorts were the most popular of all.